irfancoder/irfanismail/pages/ideas/tmux.md

 ### Sessions are saved

 Also, you can create multiple sessions at once and each session is independent of the terminal's lifecycle!
-Hold up, what does this mean?
+What does this mean?
 Say if you accidentally close the terminal, the sessions you created are not lost!
 You can resume your session just by typing `tmux attach` or `tmux attach -t session_name`

-Now, lets extend this further, say you are connected in an SSH session with a server, you can actually switch session to another workspace without losing the original connection!
+Now, lets extend this further, if you are connected in an SSH session with a server, you can actually switch session to another workspace without losing the original connection!
 To me that is insane win for devops!

 ### Plugins & Scripting